couchbase/kv_engine/docs/BinaryProtocol.md

                     (select bucket was a privileged command pre-spock.
 In spock all users may run select bucket, but only to a bucket they have access to).
+* `Duplex` - The client allows for full duplex on the socket.
+This means that the server may send requests back to the client.
+             These messages is identified by the magic values of 0x82 (request) and 0x83 (response).

 Response: